By Sean Palmer, Associate Financial Planner at Morris Financial Concepts

 About the Author

-Sean Palmer is a Charleston, SC Certified Financial Planner with Morris Financial Concepts.
+Sean Palmer is a Charleston Financial Planner with Morris Financial Concepts.
 After learning that he could combine his passion for finance with his strong desire to help others, Sean knew that financial planning was going to be a fulfilling career for him.
 Sean enjoys traveling, exploring his new home, golfing, photography, and spending time with his family.